liborty/TokenCrypt/README.md

 ## Installation

 This software was developed and tested under Linux and the latest binaries are available in the repository as a `release`.
 Installation from source needs Rust installed.
-Download or clone this repository and `cd` into it.
+Download or clone this repository (to get the latest version of the bash scripts) and `cd` into it.
 Then, for complete fresh installation:

 ### `sudo ./install`